 • Start and finish parties including prize giving ceremony

 HOW?The best way to raise these funds is through your friends and families, people you work with or anyone who's got a dirty little secret only you know about.
-We've found that the best way to collect these funds is through Cool Earth's own fundraising platform as they make it easy for us to count the funds, the cash goes straight to the charity and also because it is possible for the charities to claim Gift Aid.
+We've found that the best way to collect these funds is through an online platform such as Virgin Money Giving as they make it easy for us to count the funds, the cash goes straight to the charities and also because it is possible for the charities to claim Gift Aid.
 Different charities can use different fundraising platforms in different countries so it's best to check with the charities which is best.